 Truck transmissions have one or more locations which allow for a PTO to be mounted.

 The PTO must be purchased separately and care is required to match the physical interface of the transmission with a compatible PTO.
 PTO is used in cases where superstructures need to be run.
 PTO is mounted on the main transmission of the truck.
 Mounting can be rear, left or right side or even bottom of the transmission.
 PTO Units are used in Dump Trucks and Ram Vehicles, Hook Loaders and on Platform Vehicles, fuel tankers.
-Some heavy duty PTO units used in Fire Fighting Trucks, Cleaning Combination Trucks and Concrete Pumping Trucks.
+Some heavy duty PTO units used in Fire Fighting Trucks, Cleaning Combination Trucks, and Concrete Pumping Trucks.
 PTO units can have single or double output.
-It depends on Hydraulic Pump housing, Outputs can be ISO or UNI mounting type.
+It depends on the Hydraulic Pump housing, Outputs can be ISO or UNI mounting type.
 The Power Take Off is engaged/disengaged using the main transmission clutch and a remote control mechanism which operates on the PTO itself.
 Typically an air valve is used to engage the PTO, but a mechanical linkage, electric or hydraulic mechanism are also options.

 General rules for PTO installation

 For correct installation of PTOs and all related accessories, it is very important to follow these general rules;

 - Always check the PTO instruction manual and any further specific instruction sheets included in the PTO package.
 Always operate taking into account the gearbox operating manual